You are currently viewing Pros And Cons Of Hiring Independent Contractors vs Employees

 • Freelance Graphic Designers and Content Creators: Freelancers frequently serve as independent contractors for firms.
 They could be required to deliver text and image-based content and to businesses in exchange for a flat fee or hourly rate.
 The company almost always owns the delivered content once it has been paid for.

-• Real Estate Agents: Real estate agents can help one or more enterprises sell through their network and get an agreed upon commission in return.
+• Real Estate Agents: Real estate agents can help one or more enterprises sell through their network and get an agreed-upon commission in return.

 Pros and Cons of Hiring Independent Contractors vs Employees